|

 whom the organization (i.e. the board) is accountable.
 The community includes

-living in the community - all those folks receive the benefit the organization
+living in the community.
+All those individuals receive the benefit the

 Friends